Cooking is one of my passions. I like to make nutritious and tasty foods at home.

-This spicy snack is awesome to munch on rainy days and on cold evenings.
-The size of the ball (bonda) is a little smaller than a tennis ball.
-If you open the ball, it is full of vegetables mixed with spices.
+These bondas are awesome to munch on rainy days and cold evenings.
+The bonda is a little smaller than a tennis ball.
+If you open it with your fork, you'll see it is full of vegetables mixed with spices.
 The chickpea flour batter forms the outer covering.
 The whole combination is very delicious.

 - 1 1/2 cup potato, boiled, mashed